kdleonard93/Black-Nerds-Journey-Blog/cmb7cv5y2000209juhoo3a7cx.md

 And a pre-push hook that ensures the project builds successfully before pushing code.

-This multi-layered approach to quality assurance has already prevented several bugs from making it into the codebase and has made the development process more robust.
-I picked this up at my current company and it been extremely helpful in catching errors as I continue working on the app.
+This multi-layered approach to quality assurance has already prevented several bugs from entering the codebase and has made the development process more robust.
+I’ve gained most of my CI knowledge from the work being done at my current company, and it’s been extremely helpful in catching errors as I continue developing the app.

 ## **Quick Peek of What’s Ahead**